5 Tips When Buying a Portable Battery Pack for Your Mobile Device

 1. Capacity vs. Portability

 The main spec to look out for in a portable battery pack is capacity, which is measured in milliampere-hour (mAh).
 The capacity of your device’s battery is also measured in mAh, so loosely speaking, if your phone has a 2,000mAh battery, a 2,000mAh battery pack is able to recharge it fully once.
-However, because of power lost due to voltage conversion and circuit resistance, and sometimes, the quality of the charging cable, this is rarely the case in reality.
+However, because of power lost due to voltage conversion and circuit resistance (remember, the rated capacity is usually for 3.7V, but during charging, the output is at 5V), and sometimes, the quality of the charging cable, this is rarely the case in reality.
 While you can get one with a higher capacity (there are battery packs which go up to 20,000mAh) so that it’s able to recharge a device multiple times over, keep in mind that this usually also means that it’s bigger, heavier, and pricier.

 2. Your Mobile Device’s Input Current